Diterpene: Diterpenoids

 Diterpenes are formally defined as being hydrocarbons and thus contain no heteroatoms.
 Functionalized structures should instead be called diterpenoids, although in scientific literature the two terms are often used interchangeably.
-Although a wide range of terpene structures exist, few of them are biologically significant; by contrast, diterpenoids possess a rich pharmacology and include important compounds such as retinol and phytol.
+Although a wide range of terpene structures exist, few of them are biologically significant; by contrast, diterpenoids possess a rich pharmacology and include important compounds such as retinol, phytol or taxadiene.

 Taxanes

 Taxanes are class of diterpenoids featuring a taxadiene core.
 They are produced by plants of the genus Taxus (yew trees) and are widely used as chemotherapy agents.